 There are way too many alternatives out there, and a single company can’t stay up to date with all of them.
 Even technology companies struggle with this, and that’s okay.
 The important thing is to accept the fact that there are many different tools in the market for building an app, and that one of them surely fits the purpose.
 Finding the right one, under the right circumstances, should be the goal.

 Finding the Right Solution

 For the case of companies that are just starting, having the proper resources to implement the ideal solution is not always possible.
 In those cases, it is best to go for a solution that allows the company to achieve some short and mid-term goals, always keeping the long term in sight.

 Implementing the best solution may require a lot of work, and although choosing the easiest one can save your team time, in the long term, it might end up being more expensive and resource consuming.
 Working out a temporary solution may result in long term difficulties.
 Temporary solutions often fail when it comes to scaling or integrating with other software tools.

 Technology Agnosticism as Objectivity

-Emotional attachment to certain technologies is real, and it needs to be addressed and overcome to choose the right app development tools.
+Emotional attachment to certain technologies is real, and it needs to be addressed and overcome in order to choose the right app development tools.
 Doing so demands stepping away and looking at a project as an outsider.
 It also requires being informed about different choices and their strengths and weaknesses.

 The discovery phase of a project is crucial to achieving this.
 Through discovery workshops, team members can formulate their questions and answer them to find realistic solutions to their technology-related problems.
-Ideation exercises can help figure out what technologies companies need.
+Ideation and discovery exercises can help figure out what technologies companies need.
 By testing their hypothesis, companies can decide if they are making the right decisions.